 For business inquiries, contact marketing (at) nightcrewlabs (dot) com

-Bryan is a space systems engineer and enjoys trekking and photography.
+Bryan is the President of Night Crew Labs and has a background in space systems.
 He has worked on aerospace projects ranging from rockets to Mars entry vehicles at SpaceX, NASA-JPL, and Space Systems Loral.
-He graduated from Georgia Tech and Stanford University in aerospace engineering.
+He received his master’s degree in aerospace engineering from Stanford University, and his bachelor’s degree from Georgia Tech.
+Bryan enjoys bicycling, photography, and fixing things.

 Contact: bryan (at) nightcrewlabs (dot) com